 The biggest issue with SVTs is that there’s no limit to the amount that can be charged per single unit of energy.
 This means that your bills could really fluctuate in price from month to month depending on the current state of the market.

 Will the energy price cap affect prepayment customers?

-Yes, there is a separate price cap for the 4 million customers on prepayment meters which works in exactly the same way.
+Yes, there is a separate price cap for those customers on prepayment meters which works in exactly the same way.